estcube/Telemetry-Forwarding-Client/README.md

 In the directory `frontend/`, run `yarn build`, to build the application frontend into `frontend/app/dist/`.
 For building the frontend in production mode, use `yarn build:prod`.

+### Testing

+#### Frontend

+The frontend tests can be run after installing the frontend dependencies and running `yarn test` in the `/frontend` folder.
+This runs the tests in both the `app` application and `data-lib` library.

+#### Client

+The unit tests can be run with `python client/src/_unit_tests.py`.

+The system tests can be run on unix systems with the `client/sys_test.sh` shell script.
+It runs both the kissWriter and client for 7 seconds and then runs the checks in `client/src/_system_tests.py`.

 ### Packaging

 Once the frontend is built, the application can be packaged into a minimal distributable.

 #### Universal

-The universal package can be built, using the `client/build.sh` script.
+The universal package can be built, using the `client/build.sh` shell script.
 It mostly just does file copying a renaming.
 The end result will be put into the `dist` folder.

 #### Windows